-Being a relationship virgin doesn’t just mean abstaining from sex.
+Being a relationship virgin doesn’t just mean lacking sex experience.
 It also means being naïve about all the nuances, struggles, and excitement that comes with it.

 When we talk about relationship virgins, we too often consider that it means having never been kissed, told someone I love you, or considered moving in with someone.

 But it also means we can be naïve to the ugly side as well.
 We might wonder why people stay in abusive relationships, or why they pick partners who seem so obviously ill suited for them.

 I definitely felt that way.
 Having grown up seeing healthy relationships, I figured any abusive relationship was light years away from my perfect bubble.